electron/electronjs.org-old/_posts/2016-08-04-electron-internals-using-node-as-library.md

 ## Building system

-Both Node and Electron use [`GYP`][gyp] as a building system.
-If you want to embed Node inside your app, you have to it as your building system too.
+Both Node and Electron use Chromium's [`GYP`][gyp] library as a building system.
+[`GYP`][gyp] is a build system that generates other build systems and if you want to embed Node inside your app, you'll need to use it too.
 It is also recommended to get a good knowledge of how [`GYP`][gyp] works before you continue reading.